John Hughes's unrealized projects: Bartholomew vs. Neff

+The Nanny, The Bugster, and Ball 'n' Chain

+In February 1991, it was reported that three new Hughes films were greenlit for production by new 20th Century Fox chairperson Joe Roth; The Nanny, The Bugster and Ball 'n' Chain, in addition to the already-shot Dutch (1991).
+Little is known about these proposed films other than that they were likely shelved after the underperformance of Dutch at the box office upon its release in July that year.

 Black Cat Bone: The Return of Huckleberry Finn

-In 1991, it was reported that Hughes would write, produce and direct Black Cat Bone: The Return of Huckleberry Finn for 20th Century Fox.
+In November 1991, it was reported that Hughes would write, produce and direct Black Cat Bone: The Return of Huckleberry Finn for 20th Century Fox.
 It was to have been about the character that was created by Mark Twain but be set in modern times.
 Principal photography for that film was scheduled to begin on March 16, 1992.
 However, it was reported that Hughes was competing against TriStar Pictures and Walt Disney Pictures, since both studios were also trying to make a Huckleberry Finn movie.
 Disney eventually succeeded over Fox and TriStar following the completion of The Adventures of Huck Finn (1993).

+Dennis the Menace II

+In September 1992, before the release of Dennis the Menace (1993), star Walter Matthau revealed that he was already signed to reprise his role as Mr. Wilson in a sequel.
+In February 1993, Hughes told Variety that he would return to write the sequel only on the condition of Matthau returning to play Wilson.
+By 1996, it was reported that Dennis the Menace II was still being developed for Matthau, with the possibility of production starting after Grumpiest Old Men.
+A standalone sequel, Dennis the Menace Strikes Again was instead produced in 1998 but without the involvement of Hughes or Matthau.